The Hammock Plot: Where Categorical and Numerical Data Relax Together: Examples

 \subsubsection{Re-arranging categories}

 When the variable is continuous or ordered categorical, the order of the values and categories is fixed (in rare circumstances it may be sensible to reverse the order).
 When a variable is unordered categorical, we can re-arrange the categories to make the graph more readable or to bring out an aspect of the story we wish to tell.
-Often, a graph is easier to read when --- among neighboring variables --- low bars connect to low bars and high bars connect to high bars.
+Often, a graph is easier to read when --- among neighboring variables --- low univariate bars connect to low univariate bars and high univariate bars connect to high univariate bars.

 The only unordered categorical variable in Figure~\ref{f:auto_foreign} is car origin (foreign vs domestic).
-In the current order, connecting bars from domestic (at the bottom) connect to low repair bars (at the bottom).
+In the current order, connectors from domestic (at the bottom) connect to low repair univariate bars (at the bottom).
 This accentuates the finding that domestic cars have worse repair records.